2000 N. Western Avenue,

 The theater was remodeled in 1930 in Art Deco style by David Saul Klafter.
 During the 1970’s and 1980’s, it became an adult theater.

 In 1992, it reopened as a concert venue.
 However, in 1995, it closed again, and was torn down that same year.
-A drive-thru bank is now located on the site of the Oak Theatre.
+A drive-thru bank was located on the site of the Oak Theatre, but had closed by June 2019.

 Just login to your account and subscribe to this theater